hernantz/blog/content/bill-em-all.md

 another system that does something similar, an Excel spreadsheet most likely.

 Naturally each of these different systems is a complex beast on it's own and is better off implemented separatelly.
-And as a colorary of this, we can say that you'll invevitably have duplication of data.

 Take for example the accounting system.
 There are legal regulations that dictate how this is done, and they change from country to country.
-The granularity level managed by the accounting system also differs, since but usually, you only care about the totals, so maybe exporting aggregates obtained by the billing or stocks system is enought.
+The granularity level managed by the accounting system also differs, since usually you only care about the totals, so maybe exporting aggregates obtained by the billing or stocks system is enough.
-Also in the case of the permissions systems, there are other considerations taken into account, like user roles, locks, etc.
+Also in the case of the permissions systems, there are other considerations taken into account, like credentials, user roles, locks, etc.
-TODO: PCI copliance <- payment gateways
+And finally payment gateways have [very strict security requirements][1] that are better off delegated to a trusted third party system.

 Because billing systems are also very tightly coupled with business rules, it's really hard to build a generic catch-all solution, making it difficult to